 See the recipe card for quantities.

-Yogurt: This raita will need thick yogurt that can handle the moisture of the tomatoes.
-Yogurt that is not thick (or buttermilk) will make the raita runny.
+Yogurt: This raita will need thick yogurt that can handle the juiciness of the tomatoes.
+Yogurt that is not thick will make the raita runny.
 For this recipe, I prefer to use low-fat, naturally set yogurt.
 Full fat yogurt will work very well too.

-Ghee: I love the deep, rich aroma that ghee adds to this recipe.
-Plus it is so healthy!
+Ghee: I love the deep, rich aroma that ghee adds to this dish.
 You can use oil instead.
 I have tried making this recipe with coconut oil and loved it!

-Asafetida: Asafetida brings that additional umami depth to the dish.
+Asafetida: It adds that additional umami depth to the dish.
 Powdered asafetida is available online and at most Indian grocers.

-Mustard Seeds: Add a lovely nuttiness and crunch to the recipe.
+Mustard Seeds: These add a lovely nuttiness and crunch to the recipe.
 I use the dark brown ones.

 Instructions